rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 We've already created a fanout exchange and a queue.
 Now we need to tell the exchange to send messages to our queue.
-That relationship, between exchange and a queue is called a _binding_.
+That relationship between exchange and a queue is called a _binding_.

 <div><pre><code class='python'>channel.queue_bind(exchange='logs',